 5. The Companionship

-Every marriage is different, and there is no one way to have a good marriage.
+Every marriage is different, and there is no one perfect way to have a good marriage.
 The important thing is that you both are on the same page and are able to help each other fulfill your wants and needs.
-Could your marriage morph over time?
-Definitely.
-Just make sure you take those steps together.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.